 - Press Release from Loyola: New Major Grant Helps LIM Further Sustainable Development Efforts in Africa

-- Catholic Social Teaching Poster in Swahili (produced by Loyola with permission as part of "Catholic Sisters in Partnership for Sustainability") and in English.
+- Catholic Social Teaching Poster in Swahili for adults and children (produced by Loyola with permission as part of "Catholic Sisters in Partnership for Sustainability") and in English for adults and children.

 - Media partner, Salt+Light TV and their page devoted to "As I Have Done" video series.
 The series premiered on Salt+Light TV in late November 2019.
 DVDs were distributed to congregations.
 Series will be broadcast free online during Lent 2020; broadcast will be promoted by radio internationally.
 Then it will be available free on Loyola's and participating congregations' website and shown on NET TV, CatholicTV, and local TV stations in North America and East Africa.